 b) has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions.
 Where pupils’ progress is significantly slower than that of their peers, or fails to match their previous rate of progress, despite high quality teaching targeted at specific areas of difficulty, it may be that the child has SEN.

 Information will be gathered, including seeking the views of parents and the pupil, as well as from teachers and assessments.
 There can be a many reasons for learners ‘falling behind.’
 These may include absences, attending lots of different schools, difficulties with speaking English, or worries that distract them from learning.
 The schools understand that children who experience these barriers to learning are vulnerable.
 This does not mean that all vulnerable learners have SEN. Only those with a learning difficulty that requires special educational provision will be identified as having SEN.

-100% are identified as having SEN linked to SEMH (including such as ADHD, ADD, Attachment Disorder, Eating Disorder, anxiety and depression)
+100% of our pupils are identified as having SEN linked to SEMH (including such as ADHD, ADD, Attachment Disorder, Eating Disorder, anxiety and depression.